casparderksen/docker-thorntail-jee8-microprofile/README.md

 for configuration options.

 When building the container, an exec-style entrypoint must be specified, in order to launch a single process that can receive Unix signals.
-In this way, command line arguments for profiles can be specified when starting the container.
-To run the image with another entrypoint:
+In this way, command line arguments for configuration files can be specified when starting the container.
+To run the image with a Bash shell as entrypoint:

     $ docker run --rm -it --entrypoint bash my/myapp

-## Remote debugging in Docker

-The `JAVA_TOOL_OPTIONS` environment variable can be specified to set Java command line options without altering the container image.
-To enable remote debugging in a Docker container, start the container with the following environment variable:

-    JAVA_TOOL_OPTIONS=-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005

-The `mvn docker:run -Pdocker` target has been configured for this (see [`pom.xml`](thorntail-parent/pom.xml)).

 # Oracle database